-Third, we find that the stock market factor has a significant response to the crypto shocks, but not vice versa.
-The response of the stock markets is positive, economically quite sizable (with a peak around .5%), and strongly significant for an extended time period (up to five weeks).
-The lack of transmission from the traditional markets to the crypto market is not unexpected, as many observers believe in the independence and specificity of crypto investors' motivations.
-However, the feedback from the crypto into the traditional markets is a novel and interesting result.
-We provide a further explanation of this effect next.
+Third, we find that the stock market factor responds significantly to the crypto shocks, but not vice versa.
+The response of the stock markets is positive, economically quite sizable (with a peak around 0.5%), and strongly significant for an extended time period (up to five weeks).
+The lack of transmission from the stock to the crypto market is not unexpected, as many observers believe that crypto investors follow different investment models in the crypto market.
+Some empirical evidence by Liu and Tsyvinski (2020); Liu, Tsyvinski, and Wu (2022) also shows that cross-sectional returns of cryptocurrencies can be explained by crypto-specific factors and have no exposure to common stock market and macroeconomic factors.
+However, the feedback from the crypto into the traditional markets is a novel and interesting result, for which we provide further discussion next.